mickythegeek/simple_shell/README.md

 ## Introduction

 Welcome to the Simple Shell Project!
 This project aims to create a basic shell program where users can enter commands for execution.
 The shell will parse these commands, execute them in child processes, and display the results to the user.
-This project is a collaborative effort between you and your collaborator Afia.
+This project is a collaborative effort between Muslim Bello and your collaborator Afia.

 ## Features